scholacantorum/public-site/events/gala/index.md

 the signature New Orleans food, the wine, the special drinks from the Crescent City, and the live and silent auctions for great merchandise and experiences!
 You&rsquo;ll also have the opportunity to support Schola by participating in our Fund-a-Need.

+Check out some pictures from our 2019 Gala <a href="https://photos.app.goo.gl/tjkYabwCKpSiu3pQ9" target="_blank">here</a>!

 More details will follow soon, but mark your calendar now!
 As they say in the Big Easy, _Laissez les bon temps rouler!_

 _For everyone&rsquo;s safety, all attendees must provide proof of complete COVID vaccinations.